ruflin/Elastica.io/source/index.markdown

 Compatibilitiy
 --------------
-Elastica is tested with PHP 5.3.3 and later.
-Versions prior and equal to v0.19.8.0 are compatible with PHP 5.2
+Elastica is tested with PHP 5.4 and later.
+Most functionality still works with PHP 5.3 but future support is not guaranteed.
+It Versions prior and equal to v0.19.8.0 are compatible with PHP 5.2

 File indexing